 New Zealanders are getting involved to help rebuild the CRA2 fishery's rock lobster population.
 This includes MPI, customary and recreational fishers, and the fishing industry.
 Learn what's happening, and how you can help ensure our shared fisheries remain sustainable.

-The CRA2 fishery covers a large stretch of New Zealand's coastline.
+The CRA2 rock lobster fishery covers a large stretch of New Zealand's coastline.
 It's close to Auckland — New Zealand's biggest population centre — and supports a lot of recreational lobster harvesting.
 It's also an important fishery for tangata whenua and commercial fishers.

 - View a map of the CRA2 fishery [PDF, 1.3 MB]

-New scientific assessment
+2017 scientific assessment

-This means that the amount of rock lobster in the CRA2 fishery has probably dropped below its soft limit.
+A new scientific assessment of the CRA2 fishery was completed on 30 October 2017.
+The assessment results suggest the amount of rock lobster in the CRA2 fishery has probably dropped below its soft limit.
 When a stock drops below its soft limit level, management action is required to ensure it rebuilds.

 Find out more